MalombaKevin/your-akan-name/README.md

 # YourAKanName

 ##### By Kevin Malomba
-### your-akan-name is a web application that helps users determine what their name based on the naming tradition of the Akan tribe from West AFrica.
+### your-akan-name is a web application that helps users determine their name based on the naming tradition of the Akan tribe from West AFrica.
 ### Front-end developer

 ## Table of Content